 keywords: employee, personnel, contractor, volunteer, safety, criminal, record

-IGAEB-AP states the district will maintain a drug, alcohol and tobacoo-free educational environment.
+IGAEB-AP states the district will maintain a drug, alcohol and tobacco-free educational environment.
 Drug prevention program, intervention, referrals, violations, funding, staff development and coordination with law enforcement are also reviewed.

 IGAI-AP states the district shall teach an age appropriate, comprehensive plan of instruction focusing on human sexuality, HIV / AIDS and sexually transmitted disease prevention as part of health education and other subjects.